MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 ---
-title: Model versions and settings
+title: Change the model version and settings
 description: Learn about the settings in prompt builder.
 author: Antoine2F
 contributors: